-Sometimes we may need to divide an internal network into several subnets that can share the same gateway router for Internet connection.
-However, by default settings, TP-Link router abandons packets whose source IP addresses are in different subnets from its LAN IP segment.
-So in order to achieve this, the gateway router is required to be able to translate (NAT) and deliver packets from LAN, but whose source IP addresses are in different subnets from LAN IP segment.
-Multi-nets NAT is the feature on TP-Link router that makes this possible.
-But in order to divide an internal network into several subnets, we also need to use a L3 devices like a “traditional router”.
+By default settings, TP-Link SMB router abandons packets whose source IP addresses are in different subnets from its LAN IP segment.
+But it occurs that we may need to divide an internal network into several subnets that share the same gateway router for Internet connection.
+In order to achieve this, the gateway router is required to be able to translate (NAT) and deliver packets from LAN, but whose source IP addresses are in different subnets from LAN IP segment.

-3) All the departments access Internet via the same gateway router.
+2) Three departments need to access Internet via the same gateway router.

 Add a Static Route entry respectively for Marketing, Finance and Personnel:

-Go to static routing and add the default route entry.
+Go to L3 FEATURES---->Static Routing---->IPv4 Static Routing, add the default route entry.
 Default route entry is indispensable, because IP packets to Internet whose destination IP is not in the direct routing table will be forwarded according to default route entry.
 Here we set it as 192.168.0.1.

-With the topology and all the settings above, the three departments in different subnets can communicate with each other through the T3700G-28TQ and access the Internet via the gateway router TL-ER6120.
+With the topology and all the settings above, the three departments in different subnets can communicate with each other through the T2600G-28TS v3 and access the Internet via the gateway router TL-ER6120 v2.